76ers take Fultz, Lakers grab Ball to start NBA draft - News 12 Now

 The Celtics then took Duke’s Jayson Tatum at No. 3 after moving down two spots in the trade with Philadelphia, drawing cheers from a large contingent of their fans at Barclays Center wearing green.
 The Suns took Josh Jackson of Kansas, the Sacramento Kings took Kentucky guard De’Aaron Fox at No. 5 and the run of freshmen continued when the Orlando Magic selected Jonathan Isaac.

-The top 10 was rounded out with two more freshmen: Dennis Smith Jr. of North Carolina State to Dallas at No. 9, and Gonzaga’s Zach Collins at No. 10 with the Kings’ second pick.
+The top 10 was rounded out with two more freshmen: Dennis Smith Jr. of North Carolina State to Dallas at No. 9, and Gonzaga’s Zach Collins at No. 10 with the Kings’ second pick, which was later dealt to Portland for a pair of picks.
+Last year’s record of 14 first-round freshmen fell when Brooklyn grabbed Jarrett Allen from Texas at No. 22.

+The NBA champion Golden State Warriors and Cleveland Cavaliers didn’t have a pick in the two-round draft.

 —